Impact

 Risk and Exploitability

-The CVSS score of 9.3 indicates a severe risk, and the EPSS score of 69% reflects a high likelihood of exploitation.
+The CVSS score of 9.3 indicates a severe risk, and the EPSS score of 3% reflects a low likelihood of exploitation.
 While not listed in CISA KEV, the lack of authentication and the prevalence of the exposed API mean attackers can remotely access the vulnerability by sending HTTP requests from any network location that can reach port 23423.
 The exploit path is straightforward: craft a VIDEO parameter containing malicious commands and submit via the REST API, resulting in code execution with web‑server privileges.

 OpenCVE Enrichment